Image

 Photo courtesy of NSF.

-Partly Cloudy , with a high of 76 and low of 62 degrees.
-Partly Cloudy during the morning, sunny during the afternoon, partly cloudy overnight.
+Partly Cloudy , with a high of 77 and low of 64 degrees.
+Partly Cloudy for the morning, sunny in the afternoon, partly cloudy for the evening, cloudy overnight.